isitgeorge/RandomGift/README.md

 # Checks for an update on startup and displays a message if there is a more recent version available
 version-check: true

+# Displays important alerts to Administrators about RandomGift, such as update notifications
+admin-notifications: true

 # Statistic data
 # Plugin Metrics is used to collect anonymous statistic data about the plugins usage and sends it to http://mcstats.org/plugin/randomgift